How far can Alpha Particles Travel?

 Figure 1.
 The blobs of the alpha particle from Po-210 with the camera and source kept as close as possible.

-- As we reach ~2 cm, the number of observed particles has dropped, and also the particles are relatively smaller (Fig. 2).
+- As we reach ~2 cm, the number of observed particles has dropped.
+Also, the particles are relatively smaller (Fig. 2) which indicates further energy loss because of increased distance of the source from the camera.

 Figure 2.
 The alpha particle blobs getting smaller at a 1 cm distance between the source and the camera